Woodend Sanctuary Volunteer Teams

 Leader: Becky Cromwell

 Mission: The team maintains the bird feeding station and plans to refurbish the bird blind and nesting boxes at the sanctuary.
+There is also a team to monitor nesting boxes during breeding season.

 Rain garden, runoff control demonstration plot.